Supporting History teaching and research in UK universities: a toolkit

 2. Activities run by the Royal Historical Society

-RHS Visits to History departments: the latest set of Visits takes place between May 2023 and May 2024.
-RHS Council members and staff are visiting historians at the universities of Edge Hill, Northampton, Kent, Canterbury Christ Church, the Highlands and Islands, Hertfordshire, York, York St John (March 2024) and Brunel.
-(May 2024).
+RHS Visits to History departments: Council members and staff make regular Visits to UK departments to discuss research and policy with colleagues.
+The latest set of Visits took place between May 2023 and May 2024 when members and staff visited historians at the universities of Edge Hill, Northampton, Kent, Canterbury Christ Church, the Highlands and Islands, Hertfordshire, York and York St John, and Brunel.

 3. Contacts and advice from other UK History departments